 If you have the time, let dough rest in the refrigerator for 24-48 hours.
 That extra time will allow the dough to ferment and taste extra good.

 In a large stock pot, add the olive oil and heat over medium high heat.
 Add the oregano, chili flakes, and garlic.
 Mix until fragrant, about 30 seconds.

-Add the tomatoes and tomato passata.
+Add the tomatoes.
 Break up tomatoes with a wooden spoon or a potato masher.
 Add sugar and salt.
 Bring to a boil, then lower heat to a gentle simmer.

 Let cook for 20-25 minutes until the tomato sauce is thick and rich.
 Remove from heat and set aside in a bowl.

 Hand out individual pieces of parchment paper to each person and one dough ball.
 Everyone should shape their dough directly on top of the parchment paper and add sauce, cheese, toppings.